-JEREMY BLACK, Violin, has been a member of the Pittsburgh Symphony Orchestra's first violin section since 2002, and enjoys performing not only at concert halls around the world but also with his colleagues in Pittsburgh area hospitals and schools.
+JEREMY BLACK, Violin, joined the Pittsburgh Symphony Orchestra's first violin section in 2002, and became Principal Second Violin of the orchestra at the start of the 2017-18 season.
+Black enjoys performing not only at concert halls around the world but also with his colleagues in Pittsburgh area hospitals and schools.
 In the summer months, he performs as Concertmaster of the Grant Park Orchestra in Chicago, a position he has held since 2005.
 He began his orchestral career in 2000 as a first violinist in the Grant Park Orchestra in Chicago and a frequent substitute with the Chicago Symphony Orchestra.
 An avid fan of chamber music, he has served as Concertmaster of the University of Pittsburgh's Music on the Edge Chamber Orchestra since 2002, and has performed in recital throughout the Pittsburgh region, including Carnegie Mellon and Duquesne Universities, Chatham College, West Liberty State College, and the Pittsburgh Theological Seminary.

 MICHAEL DEBRUYN, Cello, joined the Pittsburgh Symphony Orchestra during the 2013-2014 season.
 Prior to joining the Pittsburgh Symphony, DeBruyn was principal cellist of the Louisville Orchestra.
 He holds a Bachelor of Music degree and a Master of Music degree from the Cleveland Institute of Music.
 DeBruyn grew up in Nashville, Tenn., and began studying the cello at the age of four.
 His former teachers include Dr. Felix Wang, Dr. Tanya Carey, Richard Aaron and Desmond Hoebig.
 His summer engagements have included the Meadowmount School of Music, the Sarasota Music Festival, the Kneisel Hall Chamber Music Festival and the Aspen Music Festival.
 As a chamber musician, DeBruyn has worked closely with members of the Arianna, Pacifica, Cavani and Cleveland Quartets.
 In 1998, he received an honorable mention in the Fischoff National Chamber Music Competition as a member of the Blakemore Quartet.
 DeBruyn and his wife, Francesca Tortorello, have been performing together as a professional duo since 2004.